By Marsh’s Joey Lim and Mercer’s Fiona Webster and Stephanie Rosseau

 - Only designated insurers will offer WICA-conforming policies containing core standard terms, which should provide more compliance certainty to employers.
 Unauthorized persons claiming to offer WICA-compliant policies will face penalties.

 - Improved sharing of policy information and claims data between designated WICA insurers will facilitate more accurate premium pricing, with the aim of rewarding companies with a good safety performance.

-- The mandatory work injury compensation scheme will extend to nonmanual employees at any workplace who earn up to S$2,100 in April 2020 (increasing to S$2,600 in April 2021).
-Under current law, employers must provide insurance coverage to all manual workers but only certain nonmanual workers earning up to S$1,600 per month.
+- The mandatory work injury compensation scheme has been extended to nonmanual employees at any workplace who earn up to S$2,100 in April 2020 (increasing to S$2,600 in April 2021).
+Under prior law, employers must provide insurance coverage only to nonmanual workers in factories earning up to S$1,600 per month.